TrackyRaul/2020_5CI__team3_Farkas/docs/system_documentation.md

    ```

 8. Provide the csv files containing "vacanze" and "periodo" information.
 This can be done by adding the "vacanze.csv" and the "periodo.csv" files in the "docker_env\carica_orario\scripts\" directory.

 9. Provide "flussi" files.
 This can be done by adding the "GPU001.txt" and  "GPU004a.txt" files in "docker_env\carica_orario\scripts\flussi"

+10. Start the docker containers.
+In the "docker_env" directory you can find "docker-compose-prod.yml", the configuration file for the docker containers.
+To start the containers execute:

+    ```bash
+    $ docker-compose -f docker-compose-prod.yml up
+    ```

+This should start the containers and initialization process thanks to the updater container.

+### Timetable change procedure("cambia orario")

+#### Steps

+1. Copy "GPU001.txt", "GPU004a.txt" inside "docker_env\carica_orario\scripts\flussi"
+2. The Updater will automatically sense that new files were added and the "cambia orario" procedure will start.

+CAREFUL!: during this procedure all the MarconiTT timetables will be erased.
+Until the "cambia orario" procedure is completed you won't be able to use any of the features provided by MarconiTT because changes you make to the bookings might not get saved.